TallChris91/PASS/README.md

 You can find the templates for the win/loss and neutral conditions in Databases.
 The collected soccer data can be found in the InfoXMLs and NewInfoXMLs folders (Dutch Leagues 2015-16 COMPLETE2 gives more information about the data in InfoXMLs).

-Only one library is needed to run PASS: BeautifulSoup (https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

 To generate reports immediately, you can either do it via an IDE such as PyCharm, using PASS.py: change the path on line 47 to a data file of your desire, and indicate whether you want to save the result or not.

 Using PASS via command line is possible as well: delete or comment out lines 40 and 47 from PASS.py and then use the following command: